MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/enhanced-console-session.md

 ms.topic: article
 ms.prod:  system-center-2016
 ms.technology: virtual-machine-manager
-monikerRange: 'sc-vmm-1801'
+monikerRange: '>sc-vmm-2016'
 ---

 # Enable enhanced console session in VMM
-This article provides information about how to configure enhanced console session in System Center 1801 - Virtual Machine Manager (VMM).
+This article provides information about how to configure enhanced console session in System Center - Virtual Machine Manager (VMM).

 Console connect in VMM provides a way to connect to the VM without a network connection to it.
 For information on deploying VMM console, see [install VMM console](install-console.md).
-Currently, the console connect in VMM supports only basic session where clipboard text can only be pasted through **Type Clipboard Text menu** option.
+Prior to 1801, the console connect in VMM supported only basic session where clipboard text can only be pasted through **Type Clipboard Text menu** option.

-VMM 1801 supports enhanced console session.
+VMM 1801 onwards support enhanced console session.
 With console connected through enhanced session,  **Cut (Ctrl + X)**, **Copy (Ctrl + C)** and **Paste (Ctrl + V)** operations on the ANSI text and files are available on the clipboard, there by copy/paste commands for text and files are made possible from and to the VM.

 ## Before you start